40 Best Things to Do in St. Louis, MO

 The only way to end this memorable trip would be to dress fancy and enjoy an evening, putting your luck to the test at the River City Casino.

-This was opened in 2010 and had 2,000 slots along with 55 gaming tables, plenty of space to win some easy money.
+Opened in 2010, the casino has 2,000 slots along with 55 gaming tables, providing plenty of space to win some easy money.

 No place is complete without food joints, and this casino has some of the best in the city, including the 1904 steakhouse and the excellent food exposition.